oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_stack_monitoring_monitored_resource_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The name of the service owning the credential.
-Ex stack-monitoring or dbmgmt</div>
+Example: stack-monitoring or dbmgmt</div>
                                                         </td>
             </tr>
                                 <tr>